 “You may choose to include in your written evaluations what you would have done differently in a certain situation, had you been the teacher, though I strongly advise that you back up your suggestions with valid studied citation or a flawlessly airtight argument.
 You are going to be responsible for the intellectual development of thousands of students over the course of your career, so every single decision regarding how you decide to teach could have far-reaching consequences.
 Although currently you may have the factual knowledge needed to be a professor, you have none of the hands-on experience that is essential for creating a successful classroom.
 Every student is an undetermined variable in your plan.
 You must be prepared for every possible contingency.
 Now is the time to glean as much experience as you can while you still have relatively little personal responsibility.

 “As for specific guidelines, first off, I expect you to arrive punctually to every class of mine that you will be observing as well as any appointments we keep.
 For the classes you may arrive early, if you wish, but for appointments with me, I ask that you not.

-“Secondly, I expect the written evaluation of every class you observe the first term to be handed in no later than three days after the observation.
-I presume Professor Sprout has outlined her requirements to you, and I apologise if mine are slightly more demanding.
-Since I expect more of my students, I expect that much more from my apprentices.
+“Second, I expect the written evaluation of every class you observe during the first term to be handed in no later than three days after the observation.
+I presume Professor Sprout has outlined her own requirements to you already, and I apologise if mine are slightly more demanding.
+Since I expect more from my students, I expect that much more from my apprentices.
 Each evaluation should be on average three roles of parchment, less if the content is especially profound.
-After the first term, if I deem that you have a sufficient grasp of the classes and progressions, you may stop handing in written evaluations.
-I would recommend that you keep your own written records from that time on, however, since I will still be discussing class time in length during your scheduled assessments.
-You might find referencing them to be helpful.
+After the first term, if I deem you have a sufficient grasp of the classes and progressions, you may stop handing in written evaluations.
+I would recommend that you keep your own written records from that time on, however, since we will still be discussing class-time in length during your scheduled assessments.
+You might find referencing personal notes to be helpful.
 Do you understand all of this so far?”